-The best free photo editor for advanced image editing
+The best free photo editors for PC and Mac deliver powerful, professional image editing tools without breaking the bank.

 GIMP (the GNU Image Manipulation Program) is the best free photo editor around.
 It's packed with the kind of image-enhancing tools you'd find in premium software, and more are being added every day.

-GIMP is an open source free photo editor, and its community of users and developers have created a huge collection of plugins to extend its utility even further.
+GIMP is an open-source free photo editor, and its community of users and developers have created a huge collection of plugins to extend its utility even further.
 Many of these come pre-installed, and you can download more from the official glossary.
 If that's not enough, you can even install Photoshop plugins.

-If you've got a lot of photos that you need to edit in a hurry, Ashampoo Photo Optimizer 2019 could be the tool for you.
+If you've got a lot of photos that you need to edit in a hurry, Ashampoo Photo Optimizer could be the best free photo editor for you.
 Its interface is clean and uncluttered, and utterly devoid of ads (although you'll need to submit an email address before you can start using it).

 Importing pictures is a breeze, and once they've been added to the pool, you can select several at once to rotate or mirror, saving you valuable time.
 You can also choose individual photos to enhance with the software's one-click optimization tool.
-In our tests this worked particularly well on landscapes, but wasn't always great for other subjects.
+In our tests, this worked particularly well on landscapes but wasn't always great for other subjects.